Imposters pose at child protective services in Delaware

 They fled when she said she was going to call police.

-The Delaware Division of Family Services says their workers always have a state identification and business card, have documentation of the case with the names of people involved and will be in a state owned vehicle.
+The Delaware Division of Family Services says their workers always have a state identification and business card, have documentation of the case with the names of people involved, and will be in a state owned vehicle.

 DFS adds that their workers are not armed.